tncardoso/gocurses/README.md

 Instalation
 -------

-goinstall can't install cgo packages, therefore you should clone the repos and call gomake install instead.
+goinstall is now supporting cgo packages, therefore installing curses.go should be as easy as:

+    $ goinstall github.com/thiagoncc/curses.go

+If you have problems with goinstall, you can update your go release or clone the repository:

     $ git clone git://github.com/thiagoncc/curses.go.git
     $ cd curses.go